simpsonlab/simpsonlab.github.io/_posts/2015-12-18-kdtree-mapping.md

     * For each match, add a score to the bin corresponding to the implied starting position of the read on the reference; a higher score for a closer match
 * Report the best match starting point

-Let&#8217;s take a look at the initial output for the older SQK005 ecoli data:
+Let&#8217;s take a look at the initial output for the older SQK005 ecoli data and newer SQK006 data:
 {% highlight bash %}
 $ ./index-and-map.sh